vadimv/server-components/README.md

 ### Routing

-To resolve an initial application state from a HTTP request during the first rendering create a function like that:
+To resolve an initial application state from an HTTP request during the first rendering, create a function like that:

 ```java
     public CompletableFuture<State> route(HttpRequest request) {